mowgly11/log-db-engine/README.md

 1. Read a key-value pair from the database
 2. Insert a key-value pair into the database
+3. Delete a key-value pair from the database
-3. Hash Index for faster reads
+4. Hash Index for faster reads

 ### Issue and Challenges: